-Begin your tour of Tokyo immersing yourself in the local culture by taking part in a traditional Japanese drumming (Taiko) class, where you will learn how to beat the 'wadaiko' with 'baichi'.

-Next, visit the Meiji Shrine and continue to the vibrant district of Harajuku before stopping by the famous Shibuya Crossing.
-Enjoy the rest of the day at leisure to further explore the city on your own.
+Begin immersing yourself in Japanese culture by taking part in a traditional Japanese drumming (Taiko) class, where you will learn how to beat the 'wadaiko' with 'baichi'.
+Later visit the Meiji Shrine and continue to the vibrant district of Harajuku before stopping by the famous Shibuya Crossing.
+Enjoy the rest of the day at leisure.